To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Now that you know a little more about how they work, let’s share our top picks for each category.
-Then we’ll share some other popular dog activity trackers below that.
-Read on to learn more about the best FitBit for dogs for each category to find the best “fit” your active pup!
+Now that you know how “Fitbit for dogs” works, let’s share our top picks for each category.
+Then we’ll share some other popular dog activity trackers below and compare them side by side as well.

-- See your dog’s progress to other dogs of the same breed, so you see what is normal and what is not.
+- Compare your dog’s activity to other dogs of the same breed

-- Share your dog’s activity report with your vet, so there’s no doubt about how he/she is doing.
+- Share your dog’s activity report with your vet

 Video: FitBark Overview